EttusResearch/uhd/host/docs/transport.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Linux specific notes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-On linux, the maximum buffer sizes are capped by the sysctl values **net.core.rmem_max** and **net.core.wmem_max**.
+On Linux, the maximum buffer sizes are capped by the sysctl values **net.core.rmem_max** and **net.core.wmem_max**.
 To change the maximum values, run the following commands:
 ::